 Enable permission to use push notifications

-Otherwise, you could end up debugging to figure out why the notification is not showing up only realizing it’s caused due to missing permissions.
+Before we start testing remote push notifications, it’s important to make sure you have the right permissions to receive notifications on the iOS simulator.
+Otherwise, you could end up debugging to figure out why the notification is not showing up, only to realize it’s caused by missing permissions.

 You can request permissions using the following code: